 Paul McGarry highlighted some of the current regeneration plans for South Wimbledon.
 The plans for regeneration of the High Path Estate are being consulted on by Circle Housing.
 There is a consultation workshop on Weds 7 December 5-9pm at Elim Church on High Path.
 Work is underway with TfL on traffic modelling to improve the function / congestion / air quality and the pedestrian environment at the junction by South Wimbledon station.
 This is a 2 year project, initially collecting data, modelling the traffic and then exploring potential solutions.
-Councillor Katy Neep and our business support officer are drumming up support for the council's shopfront improvement grants and are looking to set up a business group for South Wimbledon to help improve the shops on Merton High St / Kingston Rd.
+Councillor Katy Neep and our business support officer are drumming up support for the council's shopfront improve the shops on Merton High St / Kingston Rd.